-FMT_LIM.1/Loader Limited capabilities - Loader Hierarchical to: No other components.
+FMT_LIM.1/Loader Limited capabilities - Loader

 Dependencies: FMT_LIM.2 Limited availability - Loader.

-FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Loader functionality is only available to the TOE Manufacturer.
+FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Loader functionality after Activate command of the Loader, the loader is disabled and no more available to store user data or manipulate by an unauthorized user 18.